Hot Chicken Takeover: Locations

 In 2019, they made their Cleveland area debut, opening a new location at Crocker Park in the western suburb of Westlake.

 Joe DeLoss announced plans in a 2016 interview to expand via franchising.

+In 2025, the company shut down five locations, one each in January, March, and July, and three in September, with the brand closing their final location, formerly located in North Market, on September 20, 2025.